igorokgula/NettyProject/README.md

 There are two hanlers: HttpServerHandler and HttpChannelTrafficShapingHandler.
 Last one is used for accounting connection's traffic.
 HttpServerHandler class handles all business logic.
 There is a method "invokeRightMethod" which decide (based on incomming ulr address) how to respond (which method to invoke).
+TotalInformation class contains all the information about server's work.
+FullRequest and Request classes are used for saving data in it.

 # Results
 ![alt tag](pictures/Status_before.PNG)